atweiden/finn/doc/Syntax.md

 Blocks.
 However, if it appears outside of a Sectional Block, it must:

 - appear at the very top of the Finn source file, or
-- appear following a blank line, horizontal rule, or comment block
+- appear following a blank line, horizontal rule or comment block, or
 - appear as part of a consecutive series of Sectional Inlines separated by newline